 If you've set up a profile on LinkedIn and you're ready to start making use of it, the best way to start is by making connections.
 LinkedIn is, by all means, a social network, so if you join, you need to interact with the people you know by finding them and inviting them to connect with you.
 It is often said that business is as much about who you know as what you know, if not more so.
 That's why it's important to have as many "connections" as possible on LinkedIn.

 "Connections" are people on LinkedIn whom you personally know and trust.
-By "connecting" with them, you can see what they're up to on LinkedIn, send them messages, view and update (only for you) their personal contact information, and more.
+By "connecting" with them, you can see what they're up to on LinkedIn, send them messages, view and update (only for you) their personal contact information, find and connect with other users in your field, and more.

-Connections on LinkedIn work by invitation.
+Connections work by invitation.
 If you wish to connect with someone, you must send them an invitation.
 If they accept it, then each of you becomes a "connection" for the other.
-People on LinkedIn can also send you connection invitations, and you can accept them.
+Other users can also send you connection invitations, which you can accept if you wish.

 Go to www.linkedin.com in your web browser and log in.

 Move your mouse cursor over Connections in the menu across the top, and then click Add Connections.

 One of the easiest ways to get more connections is by searching for people whom you already stay in contact with via email.